eCommerce: Marketplace Insights in Germany

 German Marketplace Space Characterized by Success Stories

-Regardless of possible downsides, German marketplace platforms have collectiveedly performed better than German first-party stores in recent years.
+Regardless of possible downsides, German marketplace platforms have collectively performed better than German first-party stores in recent years.
 One of the biggest winners is Kaufland, which managed to grow its GMV by 32% compared to 2022 and is now the sixth-largest marketplace in Germany.

 By focusing on third-party activity (83.5% of all merchandise volume is from external sellers), the marketplace has clearly bet on one of the biggest marketplace trends in Germany.
 Kaufland has recently launched its marketplace in Czechia and Slovakia and is planning to expand it into Austria, the first market in which it does not have physical stores.